Portrayed by Adrianne Palicki

-- Friendly Enemy: Hunters in general don't seem particularly fond of Bela, but at least they put up with her and occasionally work with her.
-Then she takes the Colt and the Winchesters become less interested in bantering and Foe Yay, and more interested in hunting her down, reclaiming the Colt, and killing her.
+- Friendly Enemy: Hunters in general don't seem particularly fond of Bela, but they put up with her and occasionally work with her.
+Then she takes the Colt and the Winchesters become less interested in bantering and Foe Yay and more interested in hunting her down, reclaiming the Colt, and killing her.